 Try something new – find what’s trending in the world, and try to make it a part of your content strategy.

 Don’t be overly controversial.
 There is such a thing as negative press.

 Unless you’re a professional writer, finding the right structure might seem difficult.
 How do you write a blog post, that flows well, and informs correctly?

 Following a structure is one of the most important aspects of writing.
 It could be the difference between you writing “well” and not-so-much.
-In fact, you could be beautifully eloquent with your words – but if your structure doesn’t work, your efforts may be overshadowed.
+You could be beautifully eloquent with your words – but if your structure doesn’t work, your efforts may be overshadowed.

-Here’s an example structure that was suggested to us by Jenna Wilson from popular writing service:
+Here’s an example structure that was suggested to us by Jenna Wilson from a popular writing service:

 - The title or topic.